eganichev/podcasts_rest/README.md

 LIMITER_LIMIT=100
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to use rest api.

+Or\
+Open [http://localhost:3000/graph](http://localhost:3000) with your browser to use GraphQL.

 You can start modifying `LIMITER_WINDOWMS` and `LIMITER_LIMIT` to change requests limit to server.